panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 <template>The number is {{ even }}</template>
 ```

-In the example above accessing `props.count` inside the computed property keeps the reactivity working.
+In the example above accessing `props.count` maintins the reactivity when `props.count` changes.

 Of course, the downside of this approach is you always have to use `props` object to access the props.

-On the other side, I find this approach quite useful when I am accessing the property value just once.
+Despite the verbosity I find this approach convinient when I am accessing the property value just once.
 In the example above, I would keep `props.count` because it doesn't bring too much boilerplate code.

 ## 3. Solution 2: use toRefs() helper